deamch/Project/doc/Site_Vuetify+SSE.md

 To follow through this tutorial, you’ll need:

-В JavaScript з асинхронністю ситуація така: вона присутня за замовчуванням. Код, що містить так звані "асинхронні операції" буде виконуватися асинхронно. Асинхронними операціями можна вважати ті, що створюють затримку, але не блокують виконання программи. З найпростіших можна навести методи `setTimeout()`, `setInterval()`.

 * A local development environment for Node.js.
-Follow How to Install Node.js and Create a Local Development Environment.
+Follow [How to Install Node.js and Create a Local Development Environment](https://www.digitalocean.com/community/tutorial_series/how-to-install-node-js-and-create-a-local-development-environment).
 * Familiarity with Express.
-* Familiarity with React (and hooks).
+* Familiarity with Vue and Vuetify.
-* cURL is used to verify the endpoints.
+* [cURL](https://www.digitalocean.com/community/tutorials/workflow-downloading-files-curl) is used to verify the endpoints.
 This may already be available in your environment or you may need to install it.
 Some familiarity with using command-line tools and options will also be helpful.

-This tutorial was verified with cURL v7.64.1, Node v15.3.0, `npm` v7.4.0, `express` v4.17.1, `body-parser` v1.19.0, `cors` v2.8.5, and `react` v17.0.1.
+This tutorial was verified with cURL v7.64.1, Node v15.3.0, `npm` v7.4.0, `express` v4.17.1, `body-parser` v1.19.0, `cors` v2.8.5, `vue` vTBA and `vuetify` vTBA.

 ## Step 1 – Building the SSE Express Backend